Biden urges Senate Dems to rally behind $1.9T virus bill

 Senate drafters of the legislation also stripped out a small provision that would have provided $1.5 million for maintaining and operating a bridge in upstate New York connecting the U.S. and Canada.
 The funding was removed after some Republican lawmakers had criticized it as an example of a wasteful spending item that should not be part of the COVID relief bill.

-AP congressional correspondent Lisa Mascaro and writer Kevin Freking contributed to this report.
+AP Congressional Correspondent Lisa Mascaro and AP writer Kevin Freking contributed to this report.

 Credit: Jacquelyn Martin